MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/tutorial-flow.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Cloud App Security provides predefined governance options for policies, such as suspend a user or make a file private.
+Defender for Cloud Apps provides predefined governance options for policies, such as suspend a user or make a file private.
 Using the native integration with Microsoft Power Automate, you can use a large ecosystem of software as a service (SaaS) connectors to build workflows to automate processes including remediation.

 For example, when detecting a possible malware threat, you can use workflows to start Microsoft Defender for Endpoint remediation actions such as running an antivirus scan or isolating an endpoint.